SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

 -   You need to choose a Riemann solver for the RT equations.
 You can choose between the ``GLF`` and ``HLL`` solver.
-For the time being, I recommend sticking to the ``GLF`` solver as the ``HLL`` solver is more expensive, but seemingly offers no advantage, although this remains to be comfirmed in further testing.
+For the time being, I recommend sticking to the ``GLF`` solver as the ``HLL`` solver is more expensive, but seemingly offers no advantage, although this remains to be confirmed in further testing.

 -   GEAR RT is only compatible with the Meshless Finite Volume scheme.
 You'll